benneic/appengine-gcs-image-manipulator/README.md

 ### Step 1: Get a signed upload URL

 To upload a file you will need signed URL to upload it with.
+So generate one with the `/upload` endpoint.

 EXAMPLE REQUEST
 ```